Tiberriver256/Tiberriver256.GitHub.io/_posts/2022-11-08-Constraints-Are-Good.md

 Stackoverflow is reliably adopting the latest and greatest .NET technology.
 They are always at the leading edge using early releases of ASP.NET Core.
 They handle insane amounts of traffic with excellent performance.
 For the longest time they only had to manage a very simple infrastructure.

-Because of the smaller technology stack, the team was able to focus on deepening those technology skillsets and came out with things like:
+Because of the smaller technology stack, the team was able to focus on deepening those technology skill sets and came out with things like:

 * Dapper
 * StackExchange.Redis
-* A significant number of contributions to perf improvements in the .NET runtime
+* A significant number of contributions to performance improvements in the .NET runtime

 ## Conclusion